1.4 - Example: Descriptive Statistics

 Vit.
 C 0.229 0.313 0.212 0.184 1.000

-Here we can see that the correlation between each of the variables and themselves are all equal to one, and the off-diagonal elements give the correlation between each of the pairs of variables.
+Here we can see that the correlation between each of the variables and themselves is all equal to one, and the off-diagonal elements give the correlation between each of the pairs of variables.

 Generally, we look for the strongest correlations first.
 The results above suggest that protein, iron, and calcium are all positively associated.
-Each of these three nutrients intake increases with increasing values of the remaining two.
+Each of these three nutrient increases with increasing values of the remaining two.

 The coefficient of determination is another measure of association and is simply equal to the square of the correlation.
 For example, in this case, the coefficient of determination between protein and iron is \((0.623)^2\) or about 0.388.